remygatins/BlackSeaBass_project/protocols/DNA-extraction.md

 18. (P) Repeat steps 15-17 for a second DNA wash step.

-19. (P) Centrifuge the empty plate at 4000 g for 15 min.
+19. (P) Centrifuge the empty plate at 4000xg for 15 min.
 Discard the filtrate and the square-well plate.

       * skip the optional step "Dry samples at 70oC".